SharmilaKulkarni/SharmilaKulkarni.github.io/index.md

 ## The procedure that we will be following
 We are using R programming to clean the data.
 We have used R to determine the frequency of different words used across the training set.

 We need to implement a Recursive Neural Network to find connections between the words in the sentences keeping in mind their order.
-This involves some knowledge of
+This involves some knowledge of Natural Language Processing.